SciTools/iris/docs/iris/src/developers_guide/gitwash/configure_git.rst

 user.name and user.email
 ------------------------

-It is good practice to tell git_ who you are, for labeling any changes you make to the code.
+It is good practice to tell git_ who you are, for labelling any changes you make to the code.
 The simplest way to do this is from the command line::